person cooking at a stove

 Notes

-For authentic 5-minute results, use Mutti Finely Chopped Tomatoes.
-If using whole or diced tomatoes, you must pulse them in a blender first until finely chopped.
+For the best result, use Mutti Finely Chopped Tomatoes.
+If using whole or diced tomatoes, pulse them in a blender first until finely chopped.

-The sugar is crucial for cutting the tomatoes’ acidity.
-Start with 1 teaspoon; you can add an extra ½ teaspoon after tasting if using a sharper, budget-friendly brand.
+The sugar is crucial for cutting through the tomatoes acidity.
+Start with 1 teaspoon but you can always add an extra ½ teaspoon after tasting if required.
+This is more common if using a budget-friendly brand of canned tomatoes.

 Posted In: Condiments and Sauces, All Recipes, Pasta, Noodles & Rice